 Is Vodafone Business broadband fast enough for your needs?

-Vodafone's won't sell you ADSL with speeds up to 17Mbps downloads and up to 1Mbps uploads, as many other providers still do.
-And ultimately, while the may be enough for sole traders, or for small businesses with only one or two employees, they simple aren't fast enough for serious businesses, especially if said business has some digital or online component.
+Vodafone won't sell you ADSL with speeds up to 17Mbps downloads and up to 1Mbps uploads, as many other providers still do.
+And ultimately, while these options may be enough for sole traders, or for small businesses with only one or two employees, they simply aren't fast enough for serious businesses, especially if said business has some digital or online component.

 Instead, you can get two levels of fibre broadband – one at 35Mbps and one at 63Mbps.
 In terms of which is fast enough for you, that is a very difficult question to answer.
-There are many variables: How many employees the business has, what sort of business it is, how often and for what do employees use the internet.
+There are many variables to consider: how many employees the business has, what sort of business it is, how often they use the internet and what employees use the internet for.

 Assuming a relatively digital-reliant business such as a graphic design studio, you probably want to get the fastest speed you can.
 In fact, if you are uploading and downloading large files all day, we probably wouldn't recommend Vodafone at all, and would instead push you to something a lot quicker like Virgin Media.

 Other, less techie business types such as bars, florists and hairdressers will no doubt be fine with a lot less.
 Bear in mind that if you opt for the slower speed and it's not enough, Vodafone will take no issue if you need an instant upgrade.